lgdada/django-idcops/README.rst

 =====
-Idcops
+django-idcops
 =====

-Idcops is a simple Django app.
+django-idcops is a simple Django app.
 Detailed documentation is in the "docs" directory.

 Quick start